pcafstockf/oag-tools/oag-shared/src/lang-neutral/ReadMe.md

 * What most languages call a "primitive":
     * `integer`, `number`, `string`, `boolean`, `null`
     * Pseudo primitives `any`, `object`, `enum` are also possible
-* `array`: modelsMatch the OpenApi schema type 'array'
+* `array`: Match the OpenApi schema type 'array'
-* `record`: modelsMatch the OpenApi schema type 'object'
+* `record`: Match the OpenApi schema type 'object'
     * Calling it an 'object' is ambiguous (is it a type/interface/record, or instance), so we go with record.
     * Complex records will also contain one or more of the OpenApi `anyOf`, `allOf`, `oneOf` specifiers.
         * `not`, is unsupported by the code generator.
 While it is provable by a validator, it is not really a type (none of the supported languages support "any **except**", types).
 * `union`: has `anyOf`, `oneOf` (like a Complex `record`) but is not a `record` \ object.
     * May be OpenApi based or synthetically created by the generator to represent combinations of other models as needed.
-* `typed`: An explicit textual type string that the target language is assumed to understand.
+* `typed`: An explicit text string that the target language is assumed to understand.
-    * (e.g. `Date` in JavaScript, or a `Container` type globally imported from a 3rd party library).
+    * (e.g. `Date` in JavaScript, or `Container` as the type from a 3rd party library).

 Note:
 The transformer from OpenApi DSL -> `CodeGen` DSL is responsible for building an appropriate `Model` to represent the OpenApi intent.
-      This includes for example when the `type` property is missing from an OpenApi schema object, but it has a `properties` property, `CodeGen` will create the schema as `kind = record`.
+This includes for example when the `type` property is missing from an OpenApi schema object, but it has a `properties` element, `CodeGen` will create the schema as `kind = record`.

 `CodeGen` maps TypeScript to OpenApi roughly as: